numenta/nupic.research/projects/transformers/README.md

 After the head and worker nodes are initialized, run using the bash script provided in transformers-cli-utils:

 `run.sh <experiment_name>`

+As in single node, you can run multiple experiments in sequence.
+When using the script with multiple experiments, wrap the experiment names in quotes so it is read as a single argument:

+`run.sh "<experiment_name_A> <experiment_name_B>"`

 Wait a few minutes and the output of all instances will be redirected to your local terminal.
 You can follow up the experiments in the wandb link shown when training starts.